 The Cannabis Licensing Agreement requires the Company to pay Austrianova, pursuant to a manufacturing agreement between the parties, a one-time manufacturing setup fee in the amount of \$00,000, of which 50% is required to be paid on the signing of a manufacturing agreement for a product and 50% is required to be paid three months later.
 In addition, the Cannabis Licensing Agreement requires the Company to pay a fee for producing the final encapsulated cell product of \$000 per vial of 300 capsules after production with a minimum purchased batch size of 400 vials of any Cell-in-a-Box® product.
-As of October 31, 2015, the specifications of the manufacturing agreement remain to be negotiated and the agreement remains unsigned by the parties.
+As of October 31, 2015, the specifications of the manufacturing agreement remains unsigned by the parties.